Cookie

 14-day free trial

-How to redirect USB to a Chrome Remote Desktop instance?
+How to redirect USB to a Chrome Remote Desktop?

 Use the following procedure to set up USB redirection over RDP on Chrome Remote Desktop.